rekemezie/storefront-backend/README.md

 #### /users/

 - To get all users we run `curl -H 'Authorization: Bearer token' -X GET localhost:3000/users` from a terminal
-- We can also run the endpoint on postman include `Authorization: Bearer token` in the Header
+- We can also run the endpoint on postman include `Authorization: Bearer token` in the Header.

 #### /users/:id